infominer33/infominer33.github.io/podcast-transcripts/SLP53-Antonopolis-on-Maximalism-Transcript.md

 # Stephan Levira Podcast 53
 **Andreas M. Antonopoulos - On Bitcoin Maximalism**

-I've taken to working on transcripts for podcasts and videos whos content is valuable and important to me, with the idea that the transcript will be valueable to others who might not have the time to listen for an hour, but would rather browse the text. -[infominer](https://infominer.id)
+<code>Editors Note: I've taken to working on transcripts for podcasts and videos whos content is valuable and important to me, so that it will be easier for anyone to reference. -<a href="https://infominer.id">infominer</a></code>

 ## Contents
 * [Youtube Description of Podcast](#youtube-description-of-podcast)